Cover photo by Corrie du Toit.

 Distribution

-Anax imperator has a vast distribution and is found virtually throughout Africa.
-It also occurs throughout most of Europe and central Asia and south to parts of the Arabian peninsular and Southern India.
+The Blue Emperor has a vast distribution and is found virtually throughout Africa.
+It also occurs throughout most of Europe and Central Asia and south into parts of the Arabian peninsula and Southern India.
+The Blue Emperor is found across South Africa, including the arid regions.

 The map below shows the distribution of records for Anax imperator in the OdonataMAP database, as at January 2020.